 One of the most popular ways to stop scale from entering into a tankless water heater is by using a template-assisted crystallization filter inline ahead of the filter.
 Template-assisted crystallization (also called TAC) prevents calcium and magnesium minerals from emerging from the water and creating scale.
 TAC filters use tiny polymer beads covered in craters called “nucleation sites”.
 When the hard water flows over these beads, the calcium and magnesium ions deposit on these nucleation sites.
 As the nucleation sites continue to collect mineral ions, they form micro-crystals out of calcium and magnesium.

 These crystals will eventually break off and flow through the heater.
 However, these micro-crystals are entirely stable.
 They will not stick to pipes or cause scale to accumulate on appliances or on heating elements.
-In fact, these micro-crystals actually help clear pre-existing scale formations out of your plumbing.
+In fact, these micro-crystals help clear pre-existing scale formations out of your plumbing.
 TAC is the technology used in many whole-house salt-free water conditioners (or sometimes deceptively marketed as “salt-free water softeners”.)
 While they do not soften the water, they do render the hardness minerals incapable of emerging from solution to create scale.
 They are also popularly sold in cartridge form to be installed directly in front of tankless water heaters.

 Water softeners

 If you have hard water, one of the best and most time-honored solutions is a water softener.
 A water softener will protect not only your tankless water heater from scale, but ensure your entire home is free from hard water damage.
-Your dishwasher, your laundry machine, and all your hot water fixtures will all fall victim to the scourge of hard water if it is not properly addressed.
+Your dishwasher, your laundry machine, and all your hot water fixtures can fall victim to the scourge of hard water if it is not properly addressed.
 Hard water also prevents soap from lathering, dries out hair and skin, and causes streaks to form on your shower doors and kitchen countertops.
 If you are concerned about preserving your tankless heater, it is worth investing in a water treatment system that will protect your whole home.

 Water softeners are whole house water filtration systems that eliminate water hardness entirely.
-Phosphates and TAC both neutralize water hardness minerals and stops them from becoming scale.
+Phosphates and TAC both neutralize water hardness minerals and stop them from becoming scale.
 Only a water softener altogether removes the minerals from the water.
 Water softeners eliminate water hardness by passing hard water through a bed of polystyrene resin beads.
 These beads are flushed with a salt-rich brine solution, which leaves each resin bead charged with a sodium ion.
 When hard water passes through the column of resin beads, a process called ion exchange occurs.
 The calcium and magnesium ions are attracted to the positive charge of the resin beads.
-The beads then grab ahold of the mineral ions and release the sodium ions into the water.
+The beads then grab ahold of the mineral ions and release sodium ions into the water.
 The water then exits the tank and flows into your home softened and mineral free.
 When the resin beads have taken on enough mineral ions, a regeneration cycle is initiated.
 This flushes the resin, sending the hardness ions to the drain and recharging the beads with sodium ions.

-Explore how water softeners work. | Read 5 benefits of having a softener.
+Learn more: How water softeners work | 5 benefits of having a water softener

 Sediment filters

 A sediment filter is another valuable tankless water heater pre-filter.
 Tankless water heaters have a narrow inlet designed exclusively for water flow.
-Dirt, debris, and particulate matter will all result in the unit clogging.
+Dirt, debris, and particulate matter can all result in the unit clogging.
 If sediment builds up in a tankless heater, the unit will malfunction and eventually stop working altogether.
-Depending on the extent of the damage, you will have to purchase replacement parts or potentially an entirely new unit.
+Depending on the extent of the damage, you will need to purchase replacement parts or potentially an entirely new unit.

 Tank-style water heaters are better equipped to handle sediment.
 Sediment will accumulate in the tank and settle at the bottom.
 The tank is then periodically flushed, clearing the tank of sediment.
 Waiting too long to flush a storage tank water heater will eventually result in leaks and diminished efficiency.
 However, tankless heaters have no place to store the sediment.
 Any internal blockage on a tankless heater will result in immediate damage to the system and a significant reduction in efficiency.
 If the inlet valve becomes obstructed by sediment, water will be unable to even enter the system, much less fill your tub with hot water.

 If your home relies on well water, you are the most vulnerable to sediment build-ups.
 Everything from sand to flecks of dirt to solid debris can make its way into your water.
-While sediment filters won’t reduce heavy metals or mitigate scale, they will ensure the passageway to your tankless heater remains open.
+While sediment filters do not reduce heavy metals or mitigate scale, they will ensure the passageway to your tankless heater remains open.
 Installing a whole-house spin-down sediment filter or a 5-micron pre-filter before your tankless water heater will keep it clean from debris and preserve the unit’s efficiency.